 Although the majority of materials data that has been produced by measurement or through predictive computation have not yet become organized in general easy-to-use databases, several sizable databases and repositories do exist.
 However, as they are heterogeneous in nature, semantic technologies are important for the selection and integration of the data to be used in the materials design workflow.
 This is particularly important to deal with Variety, Variability and Veracity.
+These technologies have also been proposed to play a significant role in making data FAIR.

-Within this field the use of semantic technologies is in its infancy with the development of ontologies and standards.
+In materials science the interest in using semantic technologies is growing rapidly and the development of ontologies and standards is pursued by more and more groups.
 Ontologies aim to define the basic terms and relations of a domain of interest, as well as the rules for combining these terms and relations.
-They standardize terminology in a domain and are a basis for semantically enriching data, integration of data from different databases (Variety), and reasoning over the data (Variability and Veracity).
-According to Zhang et al (2015a) in the materials domain ontologies have been used to organize materials knowledge in a formal language, as a global conceptualization for materials information integration (e.g. Cheng et al (2014)), for linked materials data publishing, for inference support for discovering new materials and for semantic query support (e.g., Zhang et al (2015b, 2017)).
+They standardize terminology in a domain and are a basis for semantically enriching data, integration of data from different databases (Variety), reasoning over the data (Variability and Veracity) and making data FAIR.

-Further, standards for exporting data from databases and between tools are being developed.
+Furthermore, standards for exporting data from databases and between tools are being developed.
 These standards provide a way to exchange data between databases and tools, even if the internal representations of the data in the databases and tools are different.
 They are a prerequisite for efficient materials data infrastructures that allow for the discovery of new materials (Austin (2016)).
 In several cases the standards formalize the description of materials knowledge (and thereby create ontological knowledge).